Wildrose Leader Brian Jean willing to step down to head united conservative party

 Jean was elected Wildrose leader in March 2015, six weeks before the provincial election and only months after former leader Danielle Smith and eight party MLAs defected to the then-ruling Progressive Conservative party.

-On May 5, Notley's NDP won a decisive victory and swept aside a Tory dynasty that had ruled the province for more than four decades.
+On May 5, Notley won a decisive victory and swept aside a Tory dynasty that had ruled the province for more than four decades.